OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/InheritanceAndPolymorphism.rst

 Object-Oriented Inheritance, Overriding, and Interfaces
 =======================================================

-   “Computer Science is not programming.
-Rather, programming is the medium for our art, just as writing is the medium for English and other majors.
-   And, like all writing, it is refined by rewriting.
-The trick is to do the rewriting in your head before your fingers hit the keys.”
-   -- Nick Parlante

 In earlier chapters, you learned how to create subclasses and define custom methods.
 In this chapter, you will explore the full power of object-oriented
 inheritance: navigating class hierarchies rooted at Java's universal base class